Emerging Science

 • Other than UV exposure, non-ionizing radiation has not been conclusively tied to cancer, but studies into the effects of non-UV sources of non-ionizing radiation–including radiation from cell phones–are ongoing.

 • Many common medical tests and treatments involve ionizing radiation, though usually at low doses.
+Your doctor will generally weigh the risks and benefits of these tests or treatments in deciding to recommend them.
 If you’re concerned about exposure, you can sometimes request a non-radiative alternative (such as MRI or ultrasound imaging).

 What is the difference between ionizing and non-ionizing radiation?